ekzhang/graphics-workshop/README.md

 _This repo contains a selection of projects designed to help you learn the basics of computer graphics.
 We'll be using shaders to render interactive two-dimensional and three-dimensional scenes._

 _Each of these projects aims to introduce a graphics technique that is extensively used in real-world applications.
 The code is designed to run in real time on modern GPUs.
-The projects offer a large amount of artistic freedom for those interested in creating an aesthetically pleasing result._
+Feel free to take creative liberties to create a result that you find aesthetically pleasing!_

 <br>